-4C has one locally-designed option at Edwards Early Childhood Center which works with Temple ISD to serve pregnant students or student parents in order to help them stay in school.
-The locally-designed option is a center-based program during the school year and then switches to a home-based program or part home-based/part center-based during the summer months.
-The Regional Office of Head Start approved this option based on our recommendations of how we could best serve public school students with children.
+At one time, 4C had a locally-designed option at Dickson Center which worked with Temple ISD to serve pregnant students or student parents in order to help them stay in school.
+The option was a center-based program during the school year and then switched during the summer.
+We currently use only center-based services full year.